ganesh-iyer/ganesh-iyer.github.io/projects/sap-pe/project-sap-pe.md

 **Platform:** Web client responsive across tablets, smartphones (iOS and Android) and PC.

 **Project Background:** The entire Project Execution product was modularized into 20 applications that each cater to a single use-case within either scheduling, logistics or revenue.
-By having mobilized each use-case into an app, the dashboard for the product can be split up into individual key performance indicators from each application that would also serve as a portal into that respective application.
-A similar structure was also being developed for other products.
+By having mobilized each use-case into an app, the dashboard for the product can be split up into individual key performance indicators or KPIs from each application that would also serve as a portal into that respective application.
+A similar structure was also being developed for other products adhering to the new UI guidelines.

 ![SAP Project Execution - Earlier Mockups]({{ site.baseurl}}/projects/sap-pe/sappe-early.png)
 <span class = "figure-description">